 The following is a Student Guide I hand out in my own Meditation Classes.
 Included in this guide is a short introduction to meditation methods and the benefits of a meditation routine.
 As well as, a step-by-step instruction manual for anyone to follow and to learn meditation on their own.

 What is Meditation?

-Prayer allows you to talk to the Divine and petition for assistance.
-Meditation allows you to become one with the Divine and discover the divine within your inner being.
+Prayer allows you to talk to the Divine and petition for assistance or honor the Divine force in your life.
+Meditation allows you to become one with the Divine and discover the divine within your own inner being.

-Meditation has been practiced around the world in every known religion, from Buddhism to Christianity.
-Many people have meditated for spiritual communication, personal fulfillment, as a form of worship or just to relax and relieve stress.
-During this century western societies have begun to recognize the benefits of meditation.
-The breathing and visualizations employed by traditional medicine help patience fight cancer, physical illnesses, relieve stress and so on.
+Meditation has been practiced around the world in every known religion, from Paganism, Buddhism to Christianity and beyond.
+Many people have meditated for spiritual communication, personal fulfillment, as a form of worship or spiritual practice, and even just to relax and relieve the stress of life.
 Continue reading →